tytydraco/yessleep/out/im_a_teacher_and_ive_had_the_same_student_in_my_class_for_ten_years.md

 I had assumed that would work.
 Despite the fact that I would be losing the job I loved, i felt free that afternoon driving home from work- freer than I had in years, and freer than I would be for years to come.

 The next morning I woke up in my classroom, at my desk.
 My class was in front of me- faces smiling and ready for the day.
 My immediate instinct was to stand up, bolt for the door or window, and scream for help.
 But, I couldn’t.
 It was like my body was forcing me to get up and step over to the white board.
 I picked up my pen and began to write the agenda for the day.
-I gained control of my body for a brief moment and forced my head to turn back around and gave the class.
+I gained control of my body for a brief moment and forced my head to turn back around at the class.

-*He* was in the corner, staring at back me.
+*He* was in the corner, staring back at me.
 Black, beady eyes burning into my head.
 His legs were stretched and decomposing, and his arms were almost deconstructed.
 It looked fake.
 Like a glitch on a computer game.
 I thought it might have been my imagination at the time, but his foot was merging with the floor itself .That being said, none of it compared to this face.
 It was stiff, stretched back, and pale as a sheet of paper.
 The slits of his eyes peeled open permanently and his mouth hanging slightly ajar.

 He looked downright plastic.